What is kidney failure?

-MSCs from the bone marrow can produce specialized bone, fat and cartilage cells.
+MSCs from the bone marrow can produce specialized bone, fat, and cartilage cells.
 Researchers investigating the therapeutic MSCs effects within the kidney have suggested that these cells may release proteins that can stimulate kidney cell growth, inhibit cell death and that could encourage the kidney’s own stem cells to repair the damage.
 Further research is needed to establish whether these ideas are correct and how they could lead to a treatment for patients.

 Another type of stem cell that scientists are studying regarding kidney research is the induced pluripotent stem cell (iPSC).
 Induced pluripotent stem cells work by reprogramming adult, specialized cells of the body to act like embryonic stem cells.
 They have the ability to develop into any type of cell or tissue.
 Researchers have been able to use iPSCs to recreate kidney cells in a very early stage of development.
-These very early kidney cells are similar to the cells found in the embryo, cells which turn into the kidney during fetal development.
+These very early kidney cells are similar to the cells found in the embryo, cells that turn into the kidney during fetal development.

 Another approach to organ replacement, named organ scaffolds, is being researched.
 The method uses organs from which all cells have been removed.
 What remains, the extracellular matrix, is basically what gives the organ its shape.
-This scaffold is then seeded with cells from the patient, which are carefully gown to cover the scaffold, and thus creating a new organ.
+This scaffold is then seeded with cells from the patient, which carefully gown to cover the scaffold, and thus creating a new organ.
 Although the risk of rejection is reduced, the problem is recreating organs with multiple cell types.
 Experiments on rats have shown promising results.

-Some of the benefits may include faster healing time, reduction of the transplant rejection rate, the elimination of the need for cadaveric donors and many others.
+Some of the benefits may include faster healing time, reduction of the transplant rejection rate, the elimination of the need for cadaveric donors, and many others.
 This kind of therapy could be employed in detecting and healing diseases from fetal stages and also can prevent the apparition of congenital diseases from an early age.
-Stem cell therapy is truly a ground breaking success for medicine, if done right, but careful testing is needed.
+Stem cell therapy is truly a groundbreaking success for medicine if done right, but careful testing is needed.

 Before running out to the first stem cell bank, you’d better take into account all the pros and cons.
 Stem cell therapy has been widely criticized by a certain part of the medical community for being too dangerous for human use.
 Also, some voices in the church have dubbed stem cell therapy as the first step in human cloning, still a taboo for many.